 A registration process has been created that ensures we can gather safely and joyfully.
 Seating capacity is limited to 100 people.
 If you are coming for a Shabbat Service, please fill out the Advance Reservation Form at the bottom of this page, no later than Thursday at 5:00pm.
 Our covenant, or brit, for participation, is explained below and expresses our commitment to maintaining a safe environment for everyone, whether at Temple Shalom or at Faithbridge Presbyterian Church.
 ONE FORM MAY BE FILLED OUT FOR EACH FAMILY UNIT ATTENDING.
 ONE FAMILY PER FORM, PLEASE.

 Please arrive no later than 6:10pm on Friday evening so that we have time to check in everyone.
 Thank you for your cooperation.
 Faithbridge located at 10930 College Parkway, Frisco TX 75035.

 By submitting the reservation form, everyone on the form agrees to follow our brit, our measures for attendance, including full vaccination, and good health status.
 If anyone is in a vulnerable category for susceptibility to Covid, or unable to be vaccinated, please join our activities and worship online.

 Please remain at home if experiencing a fever, cough, or any symptoms associated with a Covid-19 infection, or if anyone in your party has been exposed to the virus.

-- Everyone is required to wear masks indoors for the entire service or event.
+- Everyone, age 2 and older, is required to wear masks indoors and outdoors for the entire service or event.
 Masks must be worn appropriately over the nose and mouth.
-Please note that clergy may remove masks during services.
+Please note that clergy may remove their masks during services.

 - Seating will be spaced out, and arranged for social distancing, as indicated in the Church (e.g., 2-3 seats apart, rows left empty).
 Family groups may sit together.